2014–15 Aston Villa F.C. season

-The 2014–15 Premier League season was Aston Villa's 140th season in English football.
+The 2014-15 season was Aston Villa's 23rd season in the Premier League.
+The 2014–15 Premier League season was Villa's 140th season in English football.
 It was the club's 23rd season in the Premier League and 27th consecutive season in the top flight of English football.
 Villa participated in the FA Cup (reaching the final) and League Cup.
 The club was managed by Paul Lambert, until his sacking on 11 February 2015.
 He was replaced by Tim Sherwood on 14 February.

 Lambert's third season had seen a different approach in the transfer market, with him opting to buy players with experience as opposed to the previous seasons, where the club would sign young prospects.
 Villa started well, with a 1–0 victory over Stoke City.
 This was followed by a 0–0 draw against Newcastle United, a 2–1 win over Hull City and a 1–0 victory over Liverpool.
 During this time, the new back four of Alan Hutton, Ron Vlaar, Philippe Senderos and Aly Cissokho were praised by the manager having gainied three clean sheets out of a possible four, whilst gaining ten points out of an available 12.
 However, the team then went on to have a five-game long goal drought, losing to Arsenal, Chelsea, Manchester City, Everton and QPR before scoring in a 2–1 loss at Villa Park to Tottenham.
 Villa then went on to gain some valuable points, drawing 0–0 with West Ham and 1–1 against Southampton.
 They then won 1–0 against Crystal Palace at Selhurst Park, courtesy of a Christian Benteke goal, followed with a 2–1 victory over Leicester City at Villa Park.
 On 11 February, Villa announced they had parted company with Lambert after a 2–0 loss at Hull, leaving the club 18th in the Premier League table.